On the Information Dimension of Stochastic Processes: Proof of Theorem

 yields

-since for the choice \eqref{eq:Xhat} we have $\|\Xb_1^k-\hat{\Xb}_1^k\|^2\leq \frac{k}{m^2}=kD$, hence it satisfies \eqref{eq:D}.
+since for the choice \eqref{eq:Xhat} we have $\|\Xb_1^k-\hat{\Xb}_1^k\|_2^2\leq \frac{kL}{m^2}=kD$, hence it satisfies \eqref{eq:D}.
 Consequently, dividing by $-k\log D$, and taking limits as $k\to\infty$ and $D\downarrow 0$, we obtain

-if the limits over $D$ and $m$ exist (the limits over $k$ always exist).
-If the limits do not exist, then we obtain the same upper bound for the limits replaced by limits superior and limits inferior.
+if the limits exist.
+If the limits do not exist, then we obtain the same upper bound for the limits replaced by limits superior and limits inferior.\footnote{Since $m^2=L/D$, taking the limit as $D\downarrow 0$ is tantamount to taking the limit as $m\to\infty$.}

-To show that this upper bound holds with equality, we use the following lower bound on $R(\Xb_1^k,D)$ given in \cite[Eq.~(A.1)]{Kawabata_RDDim}:
+We next derive a lower bound on the rate-distortion dimension.
+To simplify notation, we treat the collection $\Xb_1^k$ of $k$ $L$-variate random vectors as a collection of $k'=kL$ RVs.
+To show that the upper bound~\eqref{eq:UB_limsup} holds with equality, we use the following lower bound on $R(\Xb_1^k,D)$ given in \cite{Csiszar}, \cite[eq.~(A.1)]{Kawabata_RDDim}:

-where $\lambda_s\colon \Reals^k\to [0,\infty)$ is an arbitrary nonnegative measurable function satisfying
+where $\lambda_s\colon \reals^{k'}\to [0,\infty)$ is an arbitrary nonnegative measurable function satisfying

 Following the proof of \cite[Lemma~3.2]{Kawabata_RDDim}, we apply \eqref{eq:dembo} with

 We first show that this choice of $\lambda_s$ satisfies \eqref{eq:lambdas}.
 Indeed,